nosami/vsonline/vs-online/resources/faq.md

 ### How do I try Visual Studio Codespaces with Visual Studio 2019?

 Connecting to a Codespace from Visual Studio 2019 is available through a Private Preview while we scale up the service.
-You can sign up for the Private Preview by going to https://aka.ms/vsfutures-signup.
-[Read more](https://aka.ms/vs2019-codespaces-blog) about what Visual Studio 2019 support for Codespaces.
+You can sign up for the Private Preview by going to the [Visual Studio Codespaces for Visual Studio 2019 signup](https://aka.ms/vsfutures-signup).
+For more information about Visual Studion 2019 support, see the [Visual Studio Blog](https://aka.ms/vs2019-codespaces-blog).

 ### Can any Visual Studio client access any Codespace?

 We are actively expanding support for more features and workloads across the Visual Studio clients.
 Not all clients have been upgraded to support all Codespaces.
 Here is a summary of the Visual Studio clients and the Codespaces they can support.

 |                       | Codespace (Windows) | Codespace (Linux) |